Mr-Io/c-language-solutions/docs/solutions/chapter_1.rst

 Notes:

-    * We could have modified the function `mygetline` to achieve the functionality we wanted.
-However, that would be against the principle of *functions must do one thing and do it well*, which is what `mygetline` already does.
+    * We could have modified the function `mygetline` from :ref:`exercise-1_16` to achieve the functionality we wanted.
+      However, that would make the code less modular, so instead we differentiate between *get the line* logic and *strip the line* logic in 2 different functions, each of them *does one thing and does it well*.

 Exercise 1-19
 -------------